 \subsection{M0.253+0.016 (The Brick)}

-M0.253+0.016, known colloquially as ``The Brick,'' lies to the Galactic West of the Dust Ridge and is near the arched filaments that are proximal to the Radio Arc NTFs \citep{Lang1999b,Yusef-Zadeh1987}.
+M0.253+0.016, known colloquially as the ``Brick,'' lies to the Galactic Northeast of Sgr A$^*$ and is near the arched filaments that are proximal to the Radio Arc NTFs \citep{Yusef-Zadeh1987,Lang1999b}.
 The location of the Brick in the GC can be observed in Figure \ref{fig:LIC_anno}.
 A zoom-in view of the Brick's total intensity emission obtained from Herschel at 250 \micron\ is shown in Figure \ref{fig:brick}.
 Overlaid on this total intensity distribution are the magnetic field pseudovectors derived from our FIREPLACE observations (blue line segments), the magnetic field pseudovectors derived from 350 \micron\ CSO observations \citep[red line segments,][]{Dotson2010,Pillai2015}, and the magnetic field pseudovectors derived from 850 \micron\ JCMT observations \citep[cyan line segments,][]{Lu2023}.
-We obtain $\rm\sim$50 magnetic field pseudovectors corresponding to the Brick, extending into fainter $I_{214}$ emission regions than the CSO or JCMT observations.
+We obtain $\rm>$50 magnetic field pseudovectors corresponding to the Brick, extending into fainter $I_{250}$ emission regions than the previous CSO or JCMT observations.
 The FIREPLACE pseudovectors are observed to trace the total intensity morphology of the Brick, generally following the extended curvature of the cloud.
-Our FIREPLACE magnetic field orientations also agree with those derived from the HAWC+ CNM mode observations of this cloud as seen in Figure \ref{fig:cn}.
+Our FIREPLACE magnetic field orientations also agree with those derived from previous HAWC+ CNM mode observations of this cloud, as seen in Figure \ref{fig:cn}.

 The ordered magnetic field obtained from the CSO observations led \citet{Pillai2015} to postulate that the magnetic pressure exceeds the turbulent pressure in this cloud.
-If true, this indicates that the magnetic field is more dynamically important than turbulence and plays a more significant role in shaping the evolution of the Brick.
+If true, this indicates that the magnetic field is more dynamically important than turbulence and plays a more significant role in shaping the morphology of the Brick.
 The similarly ordered magnetic field derived from our FIREPLACE observations support this possibility, and we furthermore observe that the ordered field extends into fainter regions of the Brick than was measured by \citet{Pillai2015}.
-Additionally, HCO+ absorption filaments observed within the Brick also appear to trace the magnetic field orientation within the cloud \citep{Bally2014}, which indicates that the density structures within the cloud could be shaped by the internal magnetic field geometry.
+Additionally, HCO$^+$ absorption filaments observed within the Brick also appear to trace the magnetic field orientation within the cloud \citep{Bally2014}, which indicates that the density structures within the cloud could be shaped by the internal magnetic field geometry.